JAForbes/blog/posts/node-scripting-tips.md

 )
 ```

-So I tried the obvious, and got an error about chunks needing to be strings or buffers but instead got type object.
+I tried the obvious, and immediately got an error about chunks needing to be strings or buffers but instead got type object.
 After a bit of googling I found nothing, but thought I'd just inspect what the`Papa.parse` output was.

-To inspect what a stream is doing we can add a  `.on('data', x => ... )` callback.
+> 💡 To inspect what a stream is doing we can add a  `.on('data', x => ... )` callback.

 ```js
 xs.slice(0, 1).map(